timfreiheit/HockeySDKHelper/README.md

 This Library contains an Helper to use this callbacks to check for updates, check for crashes and track the usage time and avoid adding code to your Activities to use Hockey by using Application.ActivityLifecycleCallbacks.

+The CombinedDescriptionListener can be used to collect and different information of the app.

 In your Application.onCreate

 ```java